 Each of these uses is common, but has distinctly different hardware requirements and memory demands.
 We broke down each of our five use cases, finding the memory demands for both basic and heavy use, and matched that to common allotments of RAM.
 Want to edit photos, but you’re not much of a gamer?
 Want to do some document work and web browsing but still want the option to do more?
 Whatever your mix of uses, we can give you a very good idea of how much memory will be enough to meet the demands of the task.

-For use case testing we used an Alienware 15 R3, equipped with an Intel Core i7-6700HQ, 16GB of RAM and an Nvidia GeForce GTX970M graphics card.
+For testing, we used an Alienware 15 R3, equipped with an Intel Core i7-6700HQ, 16GB of RAM and an Nvidia GeForce GTX970M graphics card.
 To obtain data on memory usage, we used Windows Resource Monitor, one of several tools built into Windows to view system information and tracking the performance of various components.
 We chose Resource Monitor because it provides more granular information than Windows Task Manager, but both tools are helpful for getting an idea of how memory is used as you run processes and programs.

 While creating and editing documents is generally a low-resource task, office productivity gets much more demanding as you open multiple files in multiple programs.
 For this test we looked at various programs in Microsoft’s Office Suite, examining how large files stress memory as well as using multiple productivity programs at once.
 If you want to make the most of your multitasking, these are the tests to look at.

 Large documents were another matter.
-We tested with a number of documents with upward of 1,000 pages.
+We stress-tested with a number of documents with upward of 1,000 pages.
 Whether looking at a single text file or a handful of documents (Word Docs, PDF, Text files) and larger Excel files (multiple sheets, each with 100+ columns of data), the memory usage ranged between 3,283 and 3,971 MB.
 The standby memory, however, jumped to nearly 10GB.

 Basic web browsing can be done on almost any connected device, but loading up multiple browser tabs will use up your memory.
 To test the memory demands of web browsing we used Google’s Chrome browser, which is notable for being both popular and a notorious memory hog.
 For our tests we assumed that normal browsing behavior included the use of multiple browser tabs, with no additional measures taken to cut down on data usage; meaning no ad blockers, no special permissions for media, and no other data-saving measures.
-We started with a list of 10 popular websites and then opened new tabs of these same websites in batches of 10.
+We started with a list of ten popular websites and then opened new tabs of these same websites in batches of ten.

 This test was rather eye-opening in how clearly it showed the impact of web browsing on memory use.
 The initial 10-tab test used 3,333 MB of memory, with an additional 3,963 MB in standby.
-Those 4GB of standby memory held throughout testing, but every additional 10 tabs used roughly a full GB of memory.
+Those 4GB of standby memory held throughout testing, but every additional ten tabs used roughly a full GB of memory.

 Key takeaway: If you’re a heavy web user, you can get by with 4GB of RAM, but will definitely see a benefit from a larger allotment, such as 8GB.
 If your open tabs routinely hit the 30+ mark, you’ll want at least 10GB of memory; more if you want to multitask in other programs as you browse.